This 1949 Mercury Coupe EV was unveiled at the SEMA show in Las Vegas and continues to impress it’s onlookers with it’s pseudo V8…

 The classic EV nostalgia has rapidly gathered momentum in recent times with projects such as this amazing Volkswagen e-BULLI but still divides the purist, who constantly shout at the top of their voices “Its got no sound” or “Never a classic without an engine” brigade.

-Time will tell if the classic electrification converts the ‘petrol purist’ into accepting things are changing.
-Whether the concept is embraced by them or not is a different matter.
+Only time will tell if the growing number of classic electrification conversions stimulate the ‘petrol purist’ into accepting things are changing…

 You may also like: